 Programs of Study and Requirements

-The major and minor in Classics are broad programs in ancient civilization which study the history, languages, literature, philosophy art, religion, and daily life of the ancient Mediterranean world as seen through texts and artifacts.
+The Classics Major and Classics Minor are broad programs in ancient civilization which study the history, languages, literature, philosophy art, religion, and daily life of the ancient Mediterranean world as seen through texts and artifacts.
 The major and minor in Latin emphasize the study of literature in the original language and requires study of introductory Greek as well.
-The Latin Teacher Education Major leads to certification to teach Latin and Classics in the schools.
+The Latin Major with Teacher Certification in Latin leads to certification to teach Latin and Classics in the schools.
 The Minor in Greek emphasizes mastery of classical Greek and reading literature in the language.

-The Minor in Ancient Mediterranean Civilizations examines the fascinating history, cultures, institutions, and societies of the ancient Mediterranean region, broadly understood to include cultures such as those of the Near East and Egypt as well as Greece and Rome.
+The Ancient Mediterranean Civilizations Minor examines the fascinating history, cultures, institutions and societies of the ancient Mediterranean region, broadly understood to include cultures such as those of the Near East and Egypt as well as Greece and Rome.